Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/8-Cumulus_Deep_Dive/Cumulus_Deep_Dive_Slides.md

 Notes:

 orage: values present in the POV
-green: hash of the sibilings node required for the pov
+green: hash of the siblings node required for the pov
 white: hash of the nodes that are constructed with orange and green nodes
-red: not reuired hash
+red: not required hash
 blue: head of the trie, hash present in the previous block header

 ---v